xbeat/Machine-Learning/README.md

 Understanding Dropout Implementation

 Neural network dropout is a regularization technique that helps prevent overfitting by randomly deactivating neurons during training.
 The implementation requires careful handling of activation scaling to maintain consistent expected values between training and inference phases.

+## The Power of Python Dictionaries Fast Lookups and Flexible Data Storage

+Dictionary Fundamentals and Hash Tables

+Python dictionaries leverage hash tables for O(1) time complexity lookups.
+The hash function transforms keys into array indices, enabling direct access to values.
+This fundamental data structure forms the backbone of efficient data retrieval and storage in Python applications.

 ## Python String Methods startswith() and endswith()